t07902301/speech-coach/README.md

 # Speech Tutor

-A virtual language tutor that helps you achieve English C1 level proficiency in coherence, cohesion, vocabulary/grammar, and pronunciation! 🌟
+A virtual speech tutor that helps you achieve English C1 level proficiency in coherence, cohesion, vocabulary/grammar, and pronunciation! 🌟

 ## Features